The Web Health

 One common set of tests involves creating pictures of the inside of your body.
 These images can reveal a lot about the condition of your bones, muscles, and other tissues.

-• X-rays produce flat, 2D images.
+X-rays produce flat, 2D images.
 They’re great for showing the alignment of your bones and can spot signs of arthritis or fractures.
-However, X-rays can’t see problems with your muscles, spinal cord, nerves, or disks.
+However, issues with your muscles, spinal cord, nerves, or disks are invisible to X-rays.

-• MRI (Magnetic Resonance Imaging) and CT (Computed Tomography) scans create detailed images of your body.
+Computed tomography (CT) and magnetic resonance imaging (MRI) scans produce smooth pictures of your body.
 They can pinpoint herniated disks, tissue damage, nerve problems, and other issues that X-rays miss.

-• Bone scans use a special dye to highlight areas of abnormal bone activity.
-This can help doctors find bone tumors or stress fractures that are difficult to detect with other methods.
+These scans are especially helpful if you’re experiencing something like a sharp pain in the upper back when breathing, which could indicate a deeper musculoskeletal or nerve-related issue.
+Bone scans use a special dye to highlight areas of abnormal bone activity.
+This can help doctors find bone tumours or stress fractures that are difficult to detect with other methods.

 Other Tests